MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/ProcessNotes.md

 ---
-title: ProcessNotes - Common Data Model | Microsoft Docs
+title: ProcessNotes in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: Stores messages or notes relevant to an operation or process executed by an entity.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Process Notes
+# Process Notes in projectServiceAutomation

 Stores messages or notes relevant to an operation or process executed by an entity.